ddbln/CloseAllNoConfirm/README.md

 **Q: Can I get key bindings?
 I need a shortcut for this wonderful timesaver!**

 A: Of course!
 Your fingers shall not be denied their favorite key combinations.
 Check the [Key Bindings](#key-bindings) section to set your own shortcut.

-**Q: Is the plugin compatible with different Sublime Text versions and operating systems?**

-A: Yes, the Close All without Confirmation plugin is designed to be compatible with Sublime Text 3 and Sublime Text 4 on Windows, macOS, and Linux.
-If you encounter any compatibility issues, please report them on the GitHub repository.

-**Q: I want to help make this plugin even more awesome.
-Can I contribute?**

-A: Absolutely!
-Contributions and suggestions are always welcome!
-Feel free to fork the repository, make changes, and submit pull requests.
-You can also report issues or request new features on GitHub to help make this plugin the best it can be.

 ## License